dinesh4524/phishnex/GUIDE.md

-# PhishShield: User & Developer Guide
+# PhishNex: User & Developer Guide

-This document provides a comprehensive guide for both end-users interacting with the PhishShield application and developers looking to run, customize, or contribute to the project.
+This document provides a comprehensive guide for both end-users interacting with the PhishNex application and developers looking to run, customize, or contribute to the project.

 ---

-## 👤 For Users: How to Use PhishShield
+## 👤 For Users: How to Use PhishNex

 Welcome, Agent!
 This guide will walk you through your new suite of cyber defense tools.